Hrexandro/Freeciv-nations/README.md

     Stygian
     Zamorian

-### Other
+### MLP

     Pony

 ## Real-world

-    American - civilwar_nations to include various Native American nations and state-level subdivisions.
     Islamic State
     Romani

+## Modified default
+    Albanian - add Romani as a civilwar_nation.
+    American - civilwar_nations to include various Native American nations and state-level subdivisions.
+    Bulgarian - add Romani as a civilwar_nation.
+    Iraqi - add the Islamic State as a civilwar_nation.
+    Macedonian - add Romani as a civilwar_nation.
+    Moldovan - add Romani as a civilwar_nation.
+    Montenegrin - add Romani as a civilwar_nation.
+    Pictish - add to Thurian group.
+    Romanian - add Romani as a civilwar_nation.
+    Serbian - add Romani as a civilwar_nation.
+    Slovakian - add Romani as a civilwar_nation.
+    Syrian - add the Islamic State as a civilwar_nation.
+    Turkish - add Romani as a civilwar_nation.

 # Installation